kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

-The feature itself doesn't generate API calls, but it allows the apiserver to accept update requests to mutate container resource specifications (CPU, memory, GPU, and extended resources) and scheduling directives in Job pod templates.
+The feature itself doesn't generate API calls, but it allows the apiserver to accept update requests to mutate container resource specifications (CPU, memory, GPU, and extended resources), resource claim references, and scheduling directives in Job pod templates.
 External controllers using this feature may send these update requests.

 ###### Will enabling / using this feature result in introducing new API types?